 American Airlines’ capacity

-Investors can gain exposure to American Airlines by investing in the PowerShares Dynamic Large Cap Value Portfolio (PWV).
-PWV invests 1.6% of its portfolio in American Airlines.
+Investors can gain broad-based exposure to AAL by investing in the PowerShares Dynamic Large Cap Value Portfolio ETF (PWV), which invests 1.6% of its portfolio in AAL.